xjmusic/xjmusic/README.md

     make

-The preceding command will also create a blank environment variables file called **runtime.env** which is never checked in to version control or released with the distribution.
+The preceding command will also create a blank environment variables file called **.env** which is never checked in to version control or released with the distribution.
 It is up to you, the developer, to obtain keys and fill in the values of your own environment variables.
 Because the application only has **one single common bootstrap** (located at bin/common/bootstrap) the use of environment variables is federated across development and production deployments, while all actual configurations are kept outside the scope of the code.

 We use [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) for local development with uncanny parity to production.
-Once your **runtime.env** file is configured, it's time to bring up the `hub01xj1` server and its supporting resources such as `mysql01xj1` and `redis01xj1`:
+Once your **.env** file is configured, it's time to bring up the `hub01xj1` server and its supporting resources such as `mysql01xj1` and `redis01xj1`:

     docker-compose up -d